-Over time, do not take the hand all the way to the floor and ultimately you will be able to stand up straight and command a Down by moving the flat of your hand downwards.
+Over time, do not take the hand all the way to the floor and ultimately you will be able to stand up straight and instruct a ‘Down’ by moving the flat of your hand downwards.

-Eventually the action will become habitual and the reward can be eliminated, but always praise the dog for doing what is commanded and offer her a life reward occasionally, such as play or a toy.
+Eventually the action will become habitual and the reward can be eliminated, but always praise your dog for doing what is instructed and offer her a life reward occasionally, such as play or a toy.
 A treat can be offered very occasionally to keep her on her toes.

 Practice this exercise with your dog in different positions relative to you, not just immediately in front of you.
 Please have a look at my ‘Down’ video for a demonstration of this technique.